Our Team

 Anna Langridge

-My name is Anna Langridge, and I hold a Bachelor of Teaching (Early Childhood Education).
-I am proud to be a teacher at All Saints Early Learning Centre, a beautiful, Reggio-inspired space that I joined in May 2025.
+My name is Anna Langridge, and I hold a Bachelor of Teaching in Early Childhood Education.
+It is a joy to be part of the teaching team at All Saints ELC, a beautiful Reggio Emilia-inspired learning community that I joined in May 2025.

-Outside the centre, I enjoy spending quality time with my husband, family, and friends.
-On weekends, I am often exploring op-shops for hidden treasures, cooking up something, or finding a new creative hobby.
+Outside of the centre, I enjoy spending time with my husband, family, and friends.
+I also love op-shopping, cooking, and discovering new markets.

 Kotomi Ikeda